GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 Here's more information about each of the phases you may see in the **Timing** tab:

 - **Queueing**.
-The browser queues requests when:
+The browser queues requests before connection start and when:
   - There are higher priority requests.
   - There are already six TCP connections open for this origin, which is the limit.
 Applies to HTTP/1.0 and HTTP/1.1 only.
-  - The browser is briefly allocating space in the disk cache
+  - The browser is briefly allocating space in the disk cache.
 - **Stalled**.
-The request could be stalled for any of the reasons described in **Queueing**.
+The request could be stalled after connection start for any of the reasons described in **Queueing**.
 - **DNS Lookup**.
 The browser is resolving the request's IP address.
 - **Initial connection**.
 The browser is establishing a connection, including TCP handshakes/retries and negotiating an SSL.